 Running your lead data against some key buyer intent signals will help you get rid of the fluff to a great extent.
 Here’s 4 main indicators that are a must when filtering your inbound leads and cherry picking your outbound ones.

 Firmographics are a great place to begin your B2B lead filtration process.
-Scouting for firms that give out certain indicators signifying their readiness to buy is a great way to gain a macroscopic view.
-This way you can check whether a particular business is worth pursuing or not.
+By scouting for firms that emit certain firmographic indicators, you can identify high-intent prospects.
+This is a great way to gain a macroscopic view of your funnel as well.
+By using firmographics you can check whether a particular business is worth pursuing or not.

 Firmographic indicators such as company financials, number of employees, mergers, acquisitions and fundings are an accurate measure of buyer intent.
-For example, a company that recently got funded, is clearly looking to continue their growth and now has a budget to be convinced to buy your product.
+For example, a company that recently got funded, is clearly looking to continue their growth.
+Which means they now have a budget to be convinced to buy your product.

 So, if a leads’ firmographic stats look promising, then they might be worth adding to your funnel.
 But WAIT!
 Most companies stop at firmographics but there are 3 more indicators to help you understand a prospect’s buying propensity.